-- 43. There is no specified limit to funding available for each CRC under the Program. - 44.
+- 42. A maximum of \$3 million (GST exclusive) of Australian Government funding is available for each CRC-P. Only CRC-Ps of exceptional merit are likely to be awarded the maximum level of CRC Program Funds. - 43.
 Funding Agreements are for fixed Australian dollar contributions from the Australian Government during the funding period.
-The Australian Government will not increase funding for cost increases. - 45.
-Existing CRCs are not eligible to apply for additional funding or an extension to the term specified in the Funding Agreement.
+The Australian Government will not increase funding for cost increases.